If you have not yet signed up for the ACE CPT certification, receive a big discount here.

 To meet the needs for nutrients and stay within the limits of calories, the goal is to really get nutrient dense foods in all of the recommended food groups in the appropriate amount.

-We put vegetables into 5 categories and then we want to make sure we are receiving the nutrients from each of those groups in varied amounts.
+We put vegetables into 5 categories, and then we want to ensure we receive the nutrients from each of those groups in varied amounts.
 Skipping out on one could lead to a deficiency.

-Fruits that are whole and not frozen are better at providing the appropriate nutrients.
-The goal should be to receive whole fruits and not the juices or frozen variants.
+Whole and not frozen fruits are better at providing the appropriate nutrients.
+The goal should be to receive whole fruits, not juices or frozen variants.

 Exclusive PTP CPT Offers